JFK: Mementoes kept 50 years mark awful day

 It landed at Andrews Air Force Base at 5:58 p.m.

 The capital was still.
-Stunned Kennedy aides steered through silent streets to the White House to keep vigil.
+Stunned Kennedy aides steered through dark, silent streets to the White House to keep vigil.
 Richard Goodwin, a speechwriter and adviser, was one of them.

 “Jackie Kennedy sent word that she wanted the East Room, where the president would lie in state, to look as it did when Lincoln’s body lay there,” Goodwin remembers.